Overview

 - Access to HE Diploma: Pass science diploma with a minimum of 45 credits at level 3, 30 of which must be at Distinction.
 To include Physics, Chemistry and Maths Level 3 credits.

-- International Baccalaureate: Pass Diploma with 30 points, including 5 points in two science subjects at HL.
-Minimum of 3 in HL Maths, or 4 in SL Maths, or 5 in Maths Studies required if grade C/4 not held at GCSE.
-Minimum of 4 in English Language required if grade C/4 not held at GCSE.
+- International Baccalaureate: Pass Diploma with 30 points, including grade 5 in two science subjects at HL.
+Must include a minimum of grade 4 in SL Maths or 3 at HL if 4/C not held at GCSE.

 - BTEC Nationals: Pass Diploma with DDD (Science Related).